Acrylic Watch Crystal Terminology

 Acrylic / Plastic / Plexi

 Common terms for plastic watch crystals.
-“Plexi” is a common shorthand (often used generically).
-Acrylic can be polished and is less likely to shatter than glass, but it can scratch.
+“Plexi” is often used generically as shorthand.
+Acrylic crystals can usually be polished and are generally less likely to shatter than glass, but they can scratch more easily.

 Crystal

 The clear cover over the dial.
-For acrylic, this is typically a molded piece pressed into a case seat or bezel.
+In acrylic applications, this is typically a molded piece that is pressed into a case seat or bezel.

 Bezel